voraczech/voraczech.com/content/prepper.md

 Honestly, this is a bit of an antiadvice, as with portable stuff the potential advantage (portability) is often proportionally compensated by price or comfort.
 A laptop versus a computer with the same performance score is more expensive, plus the ergonomics at work are significantly worse.
 In addition, mini computers with a decent performance already have the dimensions of tablets.

 But it may still make sense to upgrade already portable things with more portable ones, i.e. buy lighter variants at a higher price.
+Many of those things must be a higher quality.

 ### Emergency kit